How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Discussion

+Why imaginary-time and not genuine, real-time quantum dynamics?
+We discussed this extensively based on ideas of reflexive systems (see Sec.~\ref{sm:first}).
+We introduced some conjectures characterizing an observer, and we showed that these lead to a dynamics with aspects of a genuine, real-time quantum dynamics---we refer to these conjectures collectively as the {\em reflexive coupling hypothesis}.

+However, Sec.~\ref{sm:first} should not be considered as a rigorous derivation of real-time quantum dynamics from reflexivity.
+The reason is that, reflexivity being a rather subtle and scarcely studied subject, the connection between the ideas of reflexivity and the conjectures we introduce may not be completely clear.
+We introduce this section in this work because we find it conceptually plausible and we hope it can suggest future research on potential connections between the philosophy of mind and quantum physics.
+The literature on reflexive systems is rather scarce and we hope that an interdisciplinary approach to this topic could help further clarify or improve the conjectures we introduce here.
+So, with this in mind, let us summarize our work and discuss its potential connections with the philosophy of mind.

-Our results suggest that the core message of quantum theory might be summarized in two core principles: (i) Observers are embodied; this is associated to observer's property {\bf O1}. (ii) The world must be described from within---that is, without any reference to external observers; this is effectively associated to observer's properties {\bf O2}-{\bf O9}.
+Our approach leads us to conjecture that the core message of quantum theory might be encoded in two core principles: (i) Observers are embodied; this is associated to observer's property {\bf O1}. (ii) The world must be described from within---that is, without any reference to external observers; this is effectively associated to observer's properties {\bf O2}-{\bf O9}.
 Principles (i) and (ii) entail embodiment and reflexivity, respectively.
 Here embodiment refers to the idea that when scientists interact with an experimental system they are involved in an instrumentally-mediated action-perception loop (see Figs.~\ref{f:effective}B, \ref{f:circular_noRQM}A).
-Reflexivity refers to the idea that for scientists to describe the world without any reference to external observers, two (sets of) observers should mutually describe each other (see Fig.~\ref{f:mind-body}).
+Reflexivity refers to the idea that for scientists to describe the world without any reference to external observers, two (sets of) observers should mutually describe each other (see Fig.~\ref{f:mind-body})---in this sense, observers are relative to each other rather than to an external, unacknowledged observer.
 Embodiment and reflexivity are rather generic concepts, and our model is rather minimal.
 So, our approach should not be restricted to a specific kind of observer.